uvigo/contrib-web-portalmp-iconfont/README.md

 En particular, la Universidad de Vigo: No se compromete a atender peticiones de actualización del software.
 No dará ningún tipo de soporte ni formación relativa al mismo.

 La utilización del software implica la aceptación de las condiciones de uso.

+## UVigo Iconfont

+This icon font has been created to use in contrib-web-portalmp-frontend package or in other frontend package.

+This package is based in [Awesome generator of webfont](https://github.com/itgalaxy/webfont).

 ## Features